floringhimie/salusfy/README.md

 ### Known issues
 Due to how chatty the HA integration is, the salus-it500.com server may start blocking your public IP address (and rightly so).
 This will prevent the gateway and mobile client from connecting.
+This implementation aims to resolve this by:

+* suppressing requests to Salus in many circumstances
+* querying another entity for current temperature

-This implementation aims to resolve this by suppressing requests in many circumstances.
-The effect of this is that the current temperature value will be out of date but the main control features (target temperature, set status etc) will still work.
+The effect of this is that the target temperature/status values may be out of date if it has been outside of HA, but the main control features (target temperature, set status etc) will still work.